career decision

 Recruitment

 The function of recruitment is to attract potential candidates.
-This is done through vacancy/job advertisements on media; A job advert comprises job description - all the necessary information about role and responsibilties of a vacancy that can assist a candidate's decision to pursue it or not.
-The type of media used depends on the role.
-Today, due to decline in newspaper readership and widespread use of World Wide Web and Internet, both desktop and mobile devices are media of choice.
-Recruiters use both their own websites and specialist third party job boards to place ads.
+This is done through vacancy/job advertisements on media, namely, companies own websites, third party job boards or job aggregators; A job advert comprises job description, that is, all the necessary information about role and responsibilties of a vacancy that can assist a candidate's decision making.

 Job description

-When an employee leaves or the workload increases, heads/managers have to justify to human resources as to why they need replacement/new hire to fill the vacancy and describe what they're looking for, in most cases - department/function managers prefer 'an employee that can hit the ground running on day one' and help their respective departments to achieve their objectives within budget, if satisfied, human resources will then write job description accordingly, so next time you see an entry job that requires years of experience, don't jump and blame human resources or hiring managers, they are a doing it on department/functions behalf.
+When an employee leaves or the workload increases, heads or managers have to justify to human resources as to why they need replacement or new hire to fill the vacancy and describe what they're looking for, in most cases - department/function managers prefer 'an employee that can hit the ground running on day one' and help their respective departments to achieve their objectives within budget, if satisfied, human resources will have to get finance approval, then write job description accordingly, on department or functions' behalf.

 How to respond to a job advertisement